Chlorophyll is the chemical that makes plants green. Chlorophyll poisoning occurs when someone swallows a large amount of this substance.

 What to Expect at the Emergency Room

-The person may not need to be seen in the emergency room, but if they are, they may receive:
+The person may not need to go to the emergency room, but if they do go, they may receive:

 - Activated charcoal

 - Medicines to treat symptoms